What does “mondai” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “mondai” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - mondai – 問題 (もんだい) : a noun meaning ‘problem’ in Japanese.
-Depending on the situation and context, this can mean ‘issue’, ‘question’, ‘difficulty’, or ‘trouble’ as well.
+Depending on the context and situation, this can also mean ‘issue’, ‘question’, ‘difficulty’, or ‘trouble’.
 This can also work as plural.
-These two kanji characters literally mean ‘asked theme’.
-This kanji concept can be interpreted as ‘problem’ or ‘question’, I think.
+These two kanji characters literally mean ‘asked themes’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Asked themes can often be interpreted as problems or questions.

 Hope my explanations are understandable and helpful for Japanese learners.